Student Online Learning → Courses → Foundations of Computer Science

 Course Number: 2916/2917

 This course provides an engaging introduction to computing concepts.
 The course focuses on the conceptual ideas of computing so that students understand why computing tools and languages are used to solve problems through a study of human computer interaction, problem solving, web design, programming, data analysis, and robotics.
 This course satisfies the technology education graduation requirement.

-Note: Students may take the full A/B course, only Semester A, or only Semester B. However, Semester A must be taken and completed (either the in-school or online version) before taking Semester B.
+Note: Students may take the full A/B course, only Semester A, or only Semester B. However, Semester A must be taken and completed (either in-school or online) before taking Semester B.

 *** NOTE: All dates and times are subject to change. ***

 2019 Fall Schedule